justin-malonson/php-crud-generator-gulp/README.md

 PHP CRUD Generator is an intelligent web application that allows you to build a complete Bootstrap admin panel using a graphical user interface.

+This package is intended to edit and compile the included Bootstrap SASS themes with Gulp.

+PHP CRUD Generator includes a custom default them + all the themes from [Bootswatch](https://bootswatch.com/).

-PHPCG is suitable for [any PHP MySQL project](https://www.phpcrudgenerator.com/documentation/index).
+PHP CRUD Generator is [suitable for any PHP MySQL project](https://www.phpcrudgenerator.com/documentation/index).

 For more information, please refer to the website and documentation.